snowflake/ukpensioncalc/README.md

 More information can be found on our wiki.
 It is currently under constuction, but here are some pages available.

-Click on the wiki link if viewing on GitHubd.
+Click on the wiki link if viewing on GitHub.

 Or visit the wiki at: https://github.com/snowflake/ukpensioncalc/wiki